cran-task-views/ActuarialScience/ActuarialScience.md

 #### Ruin theory

-- `r pkg("actuar", priority = "core")` provides infinite time ruin probability of Cramér-Lundberg and Sparre Andersen models, using phase-type distributions including mixtures of exponentials, Erlang and mixture of Erlang for both claim amount distribution and claim interarrival times.
+- `r pkg("actuar", priority = "core")` provides infinite time ruin probabilities in the Cramér-Lundberg and Sparre Andersen models.
+These are computed using phase-type distributions that include mixtures of exponentials, Erlang and mixture of Erlang for both claim amount distribution and claim interarrival times.
+The package also provides a function to compute the adjustment coefficient.
+See the section on ruin theory in the `"risk"` package vignette.

 #### Claims generation